Skip to main content

 When do you need to convert between Watts per Square Centimeter and Kilowatts per Square Meter?

-A heat-flux unit equal to 1,000 W/m².
+A heat-flux unit equal to exactly 1,000 W/m².
 Watt per Square Centimeter and Kilowatt per Square Meter are both heat flux units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.

 More Heat Flux Conversions